hangyuanbuaa/DeployParameterTuningAlgorithmwithSimscapeModel/ReadMe.md

 - Model the machine’s dynamics
 - Automatically update parameters of a model when new data from the physical asset becomes available

-First principle model of physical assets can be first developed in Simulink and Simscape, In order to reflect the up-to-date state of the asset in operation, parameters need to be tuned.
+Physical assets can be modelled in Simulink and Simscape, but in order to reflect the up-to-date state of the asset in operation, parameters need to be tuned regularly with collected sensor data.
 **Simulink Design Optimization™** helps you develop parameter tuning algorithms for a digital twin to match the current asset condition.
 You can interactively preprocess test data, automatically estimate model parameters and states,